 If local flavors are part of your ideal port day, food-focused tours can be a rewarding option.

-Viator offers culinary tours featuring traditional markets, Moroccan pastries, mint tea, and classic local dishes.
-As a result, these are a fun way to combine sightseeing with authentic flavors.
+Viator offers food tours featuring traditional markets, Moroccan pastries, mint tea, and classic local dishes.
+These tours are also a fun way to combine sightseeing with authentic local flavors.

 Regional Day Trips

-If you have a long port stay, you may want to venture beyond Casablanca.
+If you have a long port stay, you may want to venture beyond the city.

 Explore the capital’s Hassan Tower and Andalusian Gardens through Viator.